A Landau-Zener formula for the Adiabatic Gauge Potential

 On the other hand, the eigenvalues of the new Hamiltonian (\ref{eq:hnew}) are

 which vanish at the six square-root branch points $\pm\tau_{1,2,3}^*$ at

 with $k=0,1,2$.
 Compare figures \ref{fig:LZ} and \ref{fig:AGP}.
-For $\eta> 0$, there are three branch points $\tau_{1,2,3}^*$ surrounding each pole of the Hamiltonian $\tau^X$, while for $\eta\to 0$ all of these collapse to the single branch point of the LZMS model.
+For $\eta> 0$, there are three branch points $\tau_{1,2,3}^*$ surrounding each pole of the Hamiltonian $\tau^X$, while for $\eta\to 0$ all of these collapse to the single branch point of the LZSM model.

 Again, we find that the expansion (\ref{eq:eigendecomp}) of the wavefunction is not well-defined in the whole $\mathcal{M}$.
-Thus we extend the labelling of eigenstates from the real time axis to the upper half plane part of $\mathcal{M}$ by introducing branch cuts as in figure \ref{fig:AGP}: one cut extending from $\tau_1^*$ to infinity along the imaginary axis and one connecting $\tau_2^*$ to $\tau_3^*$.
+Thus we extend the labelling of eigenstates from the real time axis to the upper half-plane sector $\mathcal{M}^+$ by introducing branch cuts as in figure \ref{fig:AGP}: one cut extending from $\tau_1^*$ to infinity along the imaginary axis and one connecting $\tau_2^*$ to $\tau_3^*$.
 The level lines of $\Delta(\tau)$ are plotted in figure \ref{fig:AGP}.
-Outside the region occupied by the singular points, they look similar to the LZMS case, so that one can easily check that the adiabatic theorem applies to the curve $\gamma^B$, and we have equations (\ref{eq:adcla}-\ref{eq:adcb}).
+Outside the region occupied by the singular points, they look similar to the LZSM case, so that one can easily check that the adiabatic theorem applies to the curve $\gamma^B$, and we have equations (\ref{eq:adcla}-\ref{eq:adcb}).
 However, since the curves $\gamma^A$ and $\gamma^B$ are separated by the Dirac string, the two expansions cannot be immediately matched at $\text{Re}[\tau]\to +\infty$.
 Indeed, the wavefunction itself is not continuous upon jumping across the string, and the discontinuity is found by integrating the TSDE on a path going around the Dirac string.
 Recalling that we take the string to lie arbitrarily close to the real axis, we find the matching condition

 where the exponent corresponds to a residue integral of the AGP around the pole at $\tau^X$,

 so that